jackcary/pandemicpregnancy.com/content/_index.md

 ### How will the pandemic impact the appointments I have scheduled with my health care provider?

 Many OB/GYN health care providers have changed their appointment policies and protocols due to COVID-19.
 These changes may include reductions in appointment frequency, reductions in the total number of scheduled visits, disallowing your support person in the facility or examination room, replacing in-person checkups with telehealth technologies, and "universal masking" (i.e., all staff and patients are required to wear personal protective equipment at all times).

+### Will I be able to visit the maternity ward or birthing center before I deliver?

+Probably not.
+While, under usual circumstances, a pre-delivery visit to your hospital could help reduce anxiety, in the time of COVID-19, many hospitals are no longer allowing visits to the maternity ward.
+Check with your health care provider to find out their latest policies.

 ### Can the virus be transmitted to my baby in utero?